 - 0 Users Found This Useful

-How to terminate an account in WHM
+How to park a domain in WHM

-Terminate an account in WHM This demo assumes you've already logged in to WebHost Manager.
+How to park a domain in WHM This demo assumes you've already logged in to WebHost Manager.
 Now...

-How to change an account password in WHM
+How to modify an account in WHM

-How to manage MX entries in WHM
+How to use cPanel branding in WHM